shabeer-syed/ACEs/about.md

 It is essential to note that ACE indicators:
 * Only identify experiences recorded in semi-structured coded non-identifiable data.
 Many children might have concerns recorded only in free-text data that is not captured in coded data.
-*Do not represent an exhaustive list of all possible adversities experienced by children
+* Do not represent an exhaustive list of all possible adversities experienced by children
 * Cannot make inferences about an individual.
 This means that indicators cannot be used to guide individual-level clinical decision-making, including screening, diagnosing or labelling children or families to be at risk of harm.
-Most children with ACEs **do not** develop poorer health outcomes and show incredible resilience to adversity.
-* Do not make causal claims about possible mechanisms underpinning different ACEs
+* Do not assume children with ACEs will develop poorer health outcomes.
+Most children with ACEs **do not** develop poorer health outcomes and show resilience.
 * Do not account for different protective factors and contexts

-The limitations of the ACE "concept" have been summarised [elsewhere]( https://www.cambridge.org/core/journals/social-policy-and-society/article/introduction-adverse-childhood-experiences-aces-implications-and-challenges/A1E57E800C74406E84F93AB9F8CB125D).
+The limitations of the "ACE" concept have been summarised [elsewhere]( https://www.cambridge.org/core/journals/social-policy-and-society/article/introduction-adverse-childhood-experiences-aces-implications-and-challenges/A1E57E800C74406E84F93AB9F8CB125D).

 ## Contact information
 --------------------------------------------

-If you require any further information about the development of the ACE indicators, please read the publication here (insert link) or feel free to contact us:
+This project was developed by the authors listed below.

 * Shabeer Syed, Senior Research Associate (s.syed.16@ucl.ac.uk), 1,2
 * Dr Arturo Gonzalez-Izquierdo, Senior Research Associate, 1, 3